Anxious yellow lab left home alone looking out rainy window

 Ready to take the first step toward relief?

-Click the button to fill out a brief questionnaire – once we receive your completed form, we’ll contact you to schedule your free 30-minute initial phone call.
+Click the button to fill out our questionnaire – once we receive your completed form,

 Bob Ryder is a Certified Separation Anxiety Trainer (CSAT) and experienced professional dog trainer who has studied extensively with and been certified by Malena DeMartini, the world’s leading separation anxiety training expert.